crguezl/bleigh-tutorial-to-building-gems/README.md

    names.
    So if I have a constant called MyGem::VERSION it should be located in
                       lib/my_gem/version.rb
-   even though my gem's name is my-gem.
+   even though my gems name is my-gem.

 ## 10 *